JolienNoels/joliennoels/content/presentations/_index.md

 OECD workshop series, 19 September to 13 October 2021

 **Recreating an OECD chart in R**
-OECD R-Ladies Lunch Hour, March 26, 2021
+OECD R Community of Practice Lunch Hour, March 26, 2021

 **Indicators of progress in the net zero transition, local wellbeing and employment vulnerabilities**
 OECD seminar, March 17, 2021